 15.19 DERIVATIVE LIABILITY—CONTRIBUTORY INFRINGEMENT

-A person is liable for trademark infringement by another if the person [sells] [supplies] goods to another knowing or having reason to know that the other person will use the goods to infringe the plaintiff’s trademark.
+A person is liable for trademark infringement by another if the person [sells] [supplies] [goods] [services] to another knowing or having reason to know that the other person will use the goods to infringe the plaintiff’s trademark.

 The plaintiff has the burden of proving each of the following by a preponderance of the evidence:

-2. [name of direct infringer] used the goods the defendant [sold] [supplied] to infringe the plaintiff’s trademark;
+2. [name of direct infringer] used the [goods] [services] the defendant [sold] [supplied] to infringe the plaintiff’s trademark;

-3. the defendant knew or should have known [name of direct infringer] would use the goods to infringe the plaintiff’s trademark; and
+3. the defendant knew or had reason to know [name of direct infringer] [would use the goods to infringe the plaintiff’s trademark] [was infringing the plaintiff’s trademark and continued to supply its services]; [and]

 If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.

 See Comment following Instruction 15.18 (Derivative Liability—Inducing Infringement).
 See 4 J. Thomas McCarthy, Trademarks And Unfair Competition § 25.17 (4th ed.
-2001) (discussion of contributory infringement).
+2015) (discussing contributory infringement).